-The newest addition to the outdoor areas in Tampere there’s the Kintulammi outdoors area, opened in springtime 2018.
+The newest addition to the outdoor areas in Tampere is the Kintulammi outdoors area.
 Kintulammi is located about 20 km from Tampere centre, in the Teisko area.
 Altogether, there are some 15 km of nature trails, duckboards, lean-to’s and campfire sites as well as all new signposts and info boards.

 About 20 kilometers from Tampere, in Lempäälä, there’s a nature trail suitable for longer hikes: the Birgitta Trail is a circular route in beautiful lake and forest scenery.
 There’s about 50 kilometers of marked paths along the way, and in 2006 Birgitta Trail was voted the nature destination of the year.
 Birgitta Trail offers a diverse terrain as well as campfire sites and huts.
 Some parts of the trail goes near residential areas, so it’s fairly easy to reach the Trail with public transport.
 Along the route there’s for example the magnificent Kirskaanniemi cape, close to the bus route to Vuores (2 km walk from the bus stop).
 From the road, there’s a wide path leading up to the cape, where you’ll find several campfire sites, hut and outhouse, all in a proper vantage point on the shore of the lovely lake.
 Find out more about the Birgitta Trail in here.